huidongzhang/algorithm_data_structure/Two pointers/Readme.md

 Do not allocate extra space for another array, you must do this by modifying the input array in-place with O(1) extra memory.

-Use one pointer to track the index of the last non-duplicate number one
+`lastNondup`: track the index of the last non-duplicate number `i`: iterate through each number

 ```python
 def removeDuplicates(self, nums):
     """